Chart Color Schemes

 Glenbrook has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, Glenbrook's population is estimated at around 5,127.
-This reflects an increase of 49 people since the 2021 Census, which reported a population of 5,078.
-The change was inferred from AreaSearch's estimate of 5,116 residents following examination of ABS ERP data release in June 2024 and one additional validated new address since the Census date.
-Glenbrook's population density is approximately 729 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-The suburb's 1.0% growth since census positions it within 0.7 percentage points of the SA3 area (1.7%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods in Glenbrook.
+As of Feb 2026, Glenbrook's population is estimated at around 5,127, reflecting a 49-person increase (1.0%) since the 2021 Census which reported 5,078 people.
+This growth was inferred from AreaSearch's estimation of 5,116 residents based on latest ERP data release by ABS in June 2024 and one additional validated new address since the Census date.
+The population density is approximately 729 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Glenbrook's growth rate (1.0%) is within 0.7 percentage points of its SA3 area (1.7%), indicating competitive growth fundamentals.
+Overseas migration contributed around 53.0% of overall population gains during recent periods.
+For projections, AreaSearch uses ABS/Geoscience Australia's 2024 release with a 2022 base year for covered SA2 areas and NSW State Government's 2022 release with a 2021 base year for uncovered ones.

-For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-Lower quartile growth is anticipated moving forward, with the suburb expected to expand by 147 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.1% over the 17 years.
+By 2041, the suburb is expected to expand by 140 persons based on aggregated SA2-level projections, reflecting an increase of 2.5% over the 17 years.

 Frequently Asked Questions - Population